NationalSecurityAgency/pelz/INSTALL.md

     ./accumulo_plugin/setup_plugin.sh -u -d ~/accumulo

 The choice to install/uninstall must always be specified, and a path to accumulo must always be provided.

-### Testing with uno
+### Testing with uno:
 Uno provides an easy way to build a local instance of Accumulo for testing.
 Instructions for installing can be found [here](https://github.com/apache/fluo-uno).
 Once downloaded and configured, but prior to running "./bin/uno fetch accumulo" the following must occur:

 1. Download the [Accumulo source code](https://github.com/apache/accumulo).
 2. The Accumulo plugin must be installed.
 See [above](Pelz plugin for Accumulo) for instructions.